Reactive Dog Training

 **Possible need for second lesson: Fear and Leash Reactivity often go hand in hand.
 If your dog shows signs of fear in their first lesson, we will address this behavior first and give you training exercises and homework to address the fear.
 We will then recommend a second lesson to address the leash reactivity with a reactivity assessment included that will be your prerequisite for the Reactive Rover group class.
 We strive to cater the experience to each individual dog and family.

-Missing Class: If you end up missing a class or two, simply keep up with the homework and reading and you should not need to make up the class.
+Missing Class: If you end up missing a class or two, simply keep up with the homework packet you are provided, and you should not need to make up the class.
 While we do not offer makeup classes, we do offer a 30-minute make up lesson for $55 to go over what you missed.
-Simply contact our office if you would like to set up a make-up lesson.

 Cancellation Policy: As you can imagine, there is a great need, and a very high demand for Reactive Rover classes.
 Clients might wait a long time to get into class.
 Late cancellations waste valuable time that could be spent helping another client and dog.
 As such, you will be billed for class one month before the class start date.
 Should you need to cancel or reschedule your Reactive Rover class between 30 days before and 72 hours before the first class, there will be a 50% cancellation fee.
 Cancellations made less than 72 hours before the start of the first class will result in a forefeit of payment.